 A sensor is also programmable but it excels as a programmable condition.
 The sensor name becomes the key and that key's value is sourced by executing actions based on external triggers like an agent action, a schedule, or an event.
 The action can also be made on-demand.
 Sensor keys and their resulting values are then used as conditions for assignments.

 A script is a programmable resource that is executed for the purpose of collecting values or affecting a change to the device.
 Scripts are triggered on the device by sensor conditions, run on-demand, or through the course of a Freestyle Workflow.

 Updating devices with provisioned and other downloadable content can be a lengthy process.
-The Time Window feature allows you to schedule those downloads outside of peak work hours, using the device's local time.
-You no longer have to choose between keeping your device up to date and being productive.
+The Time Window feature allows you to schedule those downloads outside of peak work hours, using the device local time.
+You no longer have to select between keeping your device up to date and being productive.

-For more information, see Technical Preview: Make a Time Window and Assign it to Devices.
+For more information, see Make a Time Window and Assign it to Devices.

-Orders refer to content purchased through Apple Business Manager's Volume Purchase Program (VPP) and the distribution of that content using redemption codes and managed distribution.
-For more inforamtion about orders and VPP, see the Volume Purchase Program topic in the Apple Business Manager Guide.
+Orders refer to content purchased through Apple Business Manager Volume Purchase Program (VPP) and the distribution of that content using redemption codes and managed distribution.
+For more information about orders and VPP, see the Volume Purchase Program topic in the Apple Business Manager Guide.